The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 Review structure Termly review column with "What has been effective?
 What has improved?
 What could be better?"
 Outcomes reviewed against targets, with attendee list and agreed actions for next cycle

-Compliance Meets Code of Practice requirements Meets Code of Practice requirements and aligns with Preparing for Adulthood outcomes
+Compliance Meets Code of Practise requirements Meets Code of Practise requirements and aligns with Preparing for Adulthood outcomes

 The critical point is that neither template is the graduated approach itself.
 The template is the recording mechanism.
 The graduated approach is the thinking, the teaching, the observation and the responsive adjustment that the template documents.
 A beautifully completed template that describes provision that never actually happened is worse than useless.
 It is a liability.